By Geoff Campbell of Round Table Companies

 Do you want your piece of the pie or do you want to grow the pie?

 All businesspeople should know themselves well enough to answer this fundamental question about what is more important to them.
 Growing the pie is a familiar concept to anyone who has studied economics and capitalism.
-Through stakeholder mapping, Conscious Capitalism International and its partners, like the Stagen Leadership Academy, are teaching business owners around the world how to expand the pie—because a larger pie simply feeds more people.
+Through stakeholder mapping, Conscious Capitalism, Inc. and its partners, like the Stagen Leadership Academy, are teaching business owners around the world how to expand the pie—because a larger pie simply feeds more people.

 Many experienced CEOs who run huge organizations still don’t “get” the idea.
 What is a stakeholder exactly?
 Most people are familiar with shareholders, those who own stock in a company.
 But stakeholders are a wider array of anyone vested in the long-term success of a business.
 “Growing the pie” only happens when businesses value all stakeholders, not just shareholders.

 For example, there was a tech CEO going through the Stagen Leadership Academy’s module on stakeholder mapping.
 His company served the healthcare industry and employed over 10,000 people.
 One of the first steps in stakeholder mapping is a leader being able to put themselves in the shoes of all their stakeholders to deeply understand their needs.
 But what does a leader have to do before putting themselves in someone else’s shoes?
 They first have to remember to take off their own.